Weicheng Zhu

 |--myFun.R

-, if no error occurs this R package is made successfully and can be installed with the command R CMD INSTALL MyPkg_1.0.tar.gz
+In the system command line, go the parent directory of MyPkg and run R CMD build MyPkg, then a file named MyPkg_1.0.tar.gz will be made.
+Then run R CMD check MyPkg_1.0.tar.gz, if no error occurs this R package is made successfully and can be installed with the command R CMD INSTALL MyPkg_1.0.tar.gz.

-Test MyPkg
+Test MyPkg in R:

 library(MyPkg) help(package="MyPkg") convolveR(1:5,1:5)